athos/spectrace/README.md

                        :val {:x :a}, :via [:user/m], :in []}), :spec :user/m, :value {:x :a}}
 ```

-This might be useful enough as it is to make simple error messages, but in some cases it's insufficient.
+Although this might be useful enough as it is to make simple error messages, it's not sufficient in some cases.

 *spectrace* will help us in such a situation: